 Continued federal support allows them to invest in critical projects when necessary, which in turn benefits residents of the state later down the track when the environment is greatly enhanced, public health is ensured, and new jobs are created.

 Inframanage.com observes that generally there are multiple Federal and State funds available for water authorities to access.
 Federal and State authorities also make available advisers to aid authorities in accessing these funds.

 If utilities undertake the long-term planning associated with developing an infrastructure asset management plan, then one of the analysis outputs will be a long-term expenditure prediction models – that allow the authority to work out what funding is needed and when.

-Long term expenditure prediction models allow communities and water authorities to have the conversation about what expenditure and funding is required, and what is affordable – and then access State or Federal funding sources if this is appropriate.
+Long-term expenditure prediction models allow communities and water authorities to have the conversation about what expenditure and funding are required, and what is affordable – and then access State or Federal funding sources if this is appropriate.